SINTEF-9012/raft_flower/README.md

-# Flower Example using TensorFlow/Keras
+# Flower Example using PyTorch

-This introductory example to Flower uses Keras but deep knowledge of Keras is not necessarily required to run the example.
-However, it will help you understanding how to adapt Flower to your use-cases.
+This introductory example to Flower uses PyTorch, but deep knowledge of PyTorch is not necessarily required to run the example.
+However, it will help you understand how to adapt Flower to your use case.
 Running this example in itself is quite easy.

 ## Project Setup